Wakinyantanka: Discovery and naming

 The fossil trackway of Wakinyantanka was first discovered in 1997 on the Holsti Ranch in Harding County, South Dakota, and were the first dinosaur footprints to ever be discovered in the Hell Creek Formation.
 The tracks were recognised as belonging to a new ichnospecies and were reported as such at conferences in 1997 and 1999, but were not officially described and named until 2014 by palaeontologist Martin Lockley together with Michael Triebold and Paul Janke.
 Only two footprints were initially exposed on the surface, however, the remaining footprints were visible as partially exposed concretions at or near the surface, and excavations uncovered a total of 15 preserved tracks with one inferred track (no. 9) missing from the sequence, likely having been eroded away by a gully that cuts across the trackway site.
 The two halves of the trackway have been catalogued by the Rocky Mountain Dinosaur Resource Center (RMDRC) as RMDRC97-001-01-08 and RMDRC97-001-10-16.

-The tracks are preserved as impressions left in grey claystone (a mudrock) and cast in orange-brown to purpleish-black ironstone concretions that filled the tracks.
+The tracks are preserved as impressions left in grey claystone (a mudrock) and cast in orange-brown to purplish-black ironstone concretions (siderite) that filled the tracks.
 Remarkably, these ironstone concretions preserve the tracks as three-dimensional casts of the entire foot, sometimes even including the metatarsals.
 This mode of preservation is rare in footprints, which typically only preserve the bottom surface, and similar theropod tracks are only known from Burgos, Spain.
 This also allowed for the track casts to be jacketed in plaster and collected from the field after examination in the manner typical of fossil bones and skeletons.
 The 3D casts range from "almost perfect" complete casts of the foot to incompletely preserved with shortened or even missing digits, indicating that the surrounding clay collapsed in around some of the prints.

 In 2014, Lockley and colleagues named the tracks Wakinyantanka styxi, meaning "great thunder-bird from hell" from Lakota (Wakíŋyaŋ "thunderbird" + Tȟáŋka "great") and Ancient Greek (styx "hell").

 Tracks similar to Wakinyantanka have also been discovered in Colorado and Poland, and have been tentatively referred to cf. Wakinyantanka.
 The latter was originally referred to Irenesauripus, an ichnogenus from Lower Cretaceous North America that shows some similarities in shape to Wakinyantanka.